huggingface/optimum-habana/examples/text-generation/README.md

 ```

 > [!NOTE]
-> Please add the flags COMPLEXGUID_DISABLE_RMS_NORM=true and ENABLE_EXPERIMENTAL_FLAGS=true for llama-70b accuracy issues when using lm_eval.
+> Please add the flags COMPLEXGUID_DISABLE_RMS_NORM=true and ENABLE_EXPERIMENTAL_FLAGS=true for models llama-70b[bf16]/llama-70b[PTQ fp8]/Llama-3.1-70B[fp8] accuracy issues when using lm_eval.
 Please note this is a workaround for the current release only.
 >
 > If custom models on hub is being used, please set env variable HF_DATASETS_TRUST_REMOTE_CODE=true instead of arg --trust_remote_code with the installed lm_eval version and dependency datasets==2.21.0